-Recently discovered vulnerability is closely related to Help and Support Center in Windows XP Windows Server 2003, exactly the way they are processed links hcp :/ / (Default for links Help and Support Center - helpctr.exe).
+Recently discovered vulnerability is closely related to Help and Support Center Windows XP and Windows Server 2003, exactly the way they are processed links hcp :/ / (Default for links Help and Support Center - helpctr.exe).
 To achieve "performance" of Virus A computer running these operating systems, it is enough visiting a page, the danger is not limited to clicks adoar that give the links from that page or e-mailFor example.

 Here's what he says microsoft about this new (actually old ...) break in Windows security: